Credit Karma Guide to Prepaid Debit Cards

 How do prepaid debit cards work?

 Also known as pay-as-you-go cards, prepaid debit cards allow you to spend only what you load onto the card.
 You can typically add money via direct deposit, bank transfer, mobile check deposit or cash reloads.
 Though how you can use the reloaded funds may vary by card and there could be fees involved.

 Once you’ve loaded money on the card, you can then use your prepaid card just as you would a debit or credit card.
 (Except, of course, once you’ve used up the amount you loaded onto the card, you’ll need to add more to use the card again.)
 But just like other plastic payment methods, prepaid cards use payment networks like Visa, Mastercard, Discover and American Express.

-Just remember: unlike credit cards, prepaid cards don’t offer credit lines.
+Just remember: Unlike credit cards, prepaid cards don’t offer credit lines.
 And unlike debit cards, they’re not tied to a checking account.

 How to get a prepaid debit card